Exfoliation – A Guide To AHAs, BHAs, And Enzymes For Youthful, Healthy Skin

 Conclusion

 Maximizing Skin Renewal Safely AHAs and BHAs are powerful exfoliators that dissolve the dead skin cell bonds, promoting cell turnover, smoother texture, and a brighter complexion.
-Proper formulation and usage are key, as most AHAs are made synthetically.
-Their use carries potential risks, particularly for sensitive skin or individuals with certain health conditions.
-Look for Bio-Based or USDA Certified Glycolic Acid Product labelling to ensure the absence of petrochemical contaminants.
+Proper formulation, correct pH balancing, and adherence to Health Canada's 10% concentration cap are key to mitigating these risks.
+Consumers should look for compliant warning labels and consider Bio-Based or USDA Certified Glycolic Acid product labelling to ensure both regulatory compliance and the absence of petrochemical contaminants.

 For a natural, effective alternative, enzyme-based exfoliators promote cell turnover with fewer side effects.
 These exfoliators can break down proteins into smaller peptides, including collagen peptides, which act as signal peptides to stimulate fibroblasts to produce new collagen and elastin fibres, essential for skin structure and elasticity.
 Importantly, encouraging your skin to generate its own peptides naturally is often more beneficial than relying solely on peptide-containing products, as these endogenous peptides integrate seamlessly into your skin's repair mechanisms.